JonoMacC/roving-grid-ux/README.md

 ## Programmatic Focus

-A custom location can be focused by setting its `tabindex` to 0 and then calling its `focus` method.
+A custom location can be focused by calling its `focus` method.
 The grid will update its internal representation of the focused element.

 ## Example Usage